 Once you have access, you can either create cards representing proposed or ongoing projects, and you can add yourself to a card to indicate that you intend to work on that task.
 You can then update cards with new details such as new comments, attachments, or changes to to-do lists on the cards.

 We encourage you to join us and contribute to these tasks!
 Pick a task that is described on one of the cards and start working on it.
 Once you are working on it, you'll need to be able to edit the corresponding card.
 For this you'll need to have a Trello account, which is free.
 Then you will need an administrator of the board to add you to the board.
 To contact an administrator, you can:

 - Email the MDN administration team

-- Or just drop into the #mdn channel on IRC any time and politely ask if an admin is around.
+- Or just drop into the MDN Web Docs chat room any time and politely ask if an admin is around.
 Typically there will be at least one around between around 5 AM and 5 PM Pacific time.